bwa-mem2/bwa-mem2/README.md

 produces alignment identical to bwa and is ~80% faster.

 The original bwa was developed by Heng Li (@lh3).
-Performance enhancement in bwa-mem2 was primarily done by Sanchit Misra (@sanchit-misra) and Vasimuddin Md (@yuk12).
+Performance enhancement in bwa-mem2 was primarily done by Vasimuddin Md (@yuk12) and Sanchit Misra (@sanchit-misra) from Parallel Computing Lab, Intel.
 Bwa-mem2 is distributed under the GPL3 license and is likely to be changed to a permissive license in the near future.

 ## Installation